School of Cinema & Media Arts

 Cinema & Media Arts encourages student-led clubs based on interests, passions and pursuits.
 Each club allows students to interact outside of the classroom setting to discuss films, evaluate each other's work and collaborate.

 The Office of Cinema & Media Arts publishes a weekly newsletter to keep CMA students informed on upcoming events, student and alumni accomplishments, deadlines, festivals and other pertinent information for their time here.
+Students should prioritize reading these as they provide key information to make your college experience the best it can be.

 Student Job and Internship Newsletter